o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 You can control which profile is used by default in the AWS CLI either by setting a ```[default]``` profile or by using the [AWS_DEFAULT_PROFILE](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html#using-profiles) environment variable.

-For more information on using AWS CLI configure commands, see [Configuration and Credential File Settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the AWS CLI User Guide.
+For more information on using AWS CLI configure commands, see [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the AWS CLI User Guide.

 You can also utilize IAM roles by defining role based profiles.
 Refer to [Using an IAM role in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) for information.